guillaume-haerinck/cube-beast-editor/doc/README.md

 <img width="600" src="https://github.com/guillaume-haerinck/cube-beast-editor/blob/master/doc/post-mortem-img/qubicle/final.jpg?raw=true" alt="Goxel logo"/>
 </p>

-It cannot be analysed by renderdoc as the OpenGL context created is legacy, but it kind-of works with [Nvidia Nsight](https://developer.nvidia.com/nsight-visual-studio-edition).
-And that when we have a surprise, "An unknown objet as been sent to the API". *mmmh, m'ok*.
+It cannot be dissected by renderdoc as the OpenGL context created is legacy, but it kind-of works with [Nvidia Nsight](https://developer.nvidia.com/nsight-visual-studio-edition).
+And that's when we have a surprise, "An unknown objet as been sent to the API". *mmmh, m'ok*.
 So let's capture a frame and see what we get.

 <details><summary>See what we get</summary>
 <p>